sweetpand/sweetpand.github.io/_posts/2199-01-01-future-post.md

 ![](/files/TechWomen5.png)
 ![](/files/TechWomen9.png)

 The main thing they did for me is they put the relationship before the mentorship.
-They even visited the final wrap-up events in Washington, DC and the also visited Kyrgyz Republic Embassy in Washington with me.
+They even visited the final wrap-up events in Washington, DC and they also visited Kyrgyz Republic Embassy in Washington together with me.

 ![](/files/TechWomen2.png)
 * Team Kyrgyz Republic with mentors and the Ambassador of Kyrgyz Republic to the United States Kadyr M. Toktogulov.